Ebazhanov/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 #### Q46.
 What is a popular technique for writing content with the goal of having it appear in a features snippet?

-- [ ] Write the question in a headline tag, and then answer it below in a format that matches the snippet type.
+- [x] Write the question in a headline tag, and then answer it below in a format that matches the snippet type.
 - [ ] Use the features snippet schema and apply an object that matches the correct snippet type.
 - [ ] Google manually generates featured snippets, so there is no special technique.
 - [ ] Submit the content through Google Search Console, and tag it with the correct snippet type.

 #### Q47.
-What is an example of a Google search result that can be found in position zero?

-- [x] Google Ads result
-- [ ] featured snippet
-- [ ] autocomplete
-- [ ] related searches

-#### Q48.
 Which approach is not advisable to geotargeting your website?

 - [ ] using a gTLD with a subdirectory
 - [x] using URL parameters
 - [ ] using a gTLD with subdomain
 - [ ] using a ccTLD

-#### Q49.
+#### Q48.
 What is a common best practice for handling search result pages on a blog's built-in site search?

-- [ ] Set site research results to no-index.
+- [x] Set site research results to no-index.
 - [ ] Do not use site search.
 - [ ] Set site search to 404.
 - [ ] Add a canonical from the search result page to the home page.

-#### Q50.
+#### Q59.
 What might help a search engine understand the difference between an article on a dog bark versus tree bark?

 - [ ] tertiary analysis
 - [ ] ranked choice trees
 - [x] semantic analysis
 - [ ] knowledge graphs

-#### Q51.
-A webpage has this tag: `<title>Brad's Bagels: How to Bake a Bagel</title>`.
+#### Q50 A webpage has this tag: `<title>Brad's Bagels: How to Bake a Bagel</title>`.
 However, the Google search result for this page displays this title: _Brad's Bagels: Baking Bagels in the Oven_.
 What is a likely explanation?

 - [ ] The title tag was placed within the <HEAD> section of the webpage, but not before the meta content tags, so Google cannot identify the actual title.
 - [ ] The page is using structured data to define an alternative title object, which allows the search engine to pick a preferable version.